Abbe98/abbe98.github.com/_posts/2020-02-18-the-nationalmuseum-api.md

 A great way to find interesting objects in the collection and connect it to other sources is to ask Wikidata\:
 [Objects in Wikidata with Nationalmuseum IDs](https://w.wiki/HN3)

-Finally for some insperation you could check out the [Nationalmuseum VIKUS Viewer instance](https://riksantikvarieambetet.github.io/VIKUS-Viewer-Nationalmuseum/).
+Finally, for some inspiration, you could check out the [Nationalmuseum VIKUS Viewer instance](https://riksantikvarieambetet.github.io/VIKUS-Viewer-Nationalmuseum/).